 Related Santa Cruz Models

 Geometry & Sizing

 One of the reasons why so many riders love Santa Cruz is the geometry of the bikes they make.
 They’ve always had clever solutions to provide their fans with progressive geometries that become better with every new iteration.

-Even though 29″ and 27.5+ Chameleon builds should be totally different, they have pretty much the same geometry.
-One of the ways Santa Cruz did this is by giving 29″ models 120mm of travel and 130mm to 27.5+ models.
+Even though 29″ Chameleon builds should be totally different, they have pretty much the same geometry.
+One of the ways Santa Cruz did this is by giving 29″ models 130mm of travel.

 Both versions are available in four sizes and the chart looks the same no matter the frame material or the wheel size:

 Santa Cruz Chameleon Sizing

 5’5″ — 5’10”

 5’10” — 6’1″